Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Related Work

-\textbf{Average-Reward RL for Formal Specifications.} Despite significant progress in data-driven approaches for satisfying $\omega$-regular specifications, there remains a gap in the use of average-reward, model-free RL algorithms for satisfying temporal logic specifications.
-Our preliminary work presented at AAMAS 2022~\cite{kazemi2022translating} aimed to address this gap by proposing a model-free average-reward RL algorithm tailored to a subclass of LTL specifications known as absolute liveness specifications.
+Despite significant progress in data-driven approaches for satisfying $\omega$-regular specifications, there remains a gap in the use of average-reward, model-free RL algorithms for satisfying temporal logic specifications.
+While the paper \cite{alur2022framework} proves non-existence of robust, optimality-preserving reductions from general LTL specifications to discounted cumulative rewards, it identifies the reduction to average rewards as an open problem.
+This open problem has been addressed in the paper \cite{le2024reinforcement} that shows that one can translate any specification in the general class of $\omega$-regular properties into average objectives and then approximate them successively with discounted objectives while preserving optimality in the limit in the episodic setting.
+Our preliminary work presented at AAMAS 2022~\cite{kazemi2022translating} also aimed to address this gap without relying on successive discounted RL in episodic setting but by proposing a model-free average-reward RL algorithm tailored to a subclass of LTL specifications known as absolute liveness specifications.
 We argue that this subclass captures a broad range of practically relevant specifications and is particularly well-suited to the average-reward RL setting.

 This manuscript builds on~\cite{kazemi2022translating} and extends the results in the following directions: \textbf{(a)} we generalize our results from communicating MDPs to the broader class of weakly communicating MDPs; \textbf{(b)} we incorporate a lexicographic multi-objective optimization framework, wherein the goal is to maximize a mean-payoff objective among policies that satisfy a given liveness specification; \textbf{(c)} we provide novel automata-theoretic characterizations of absolute liveness and stable specifications; and \textbf{(d)} we conduct an experimental evaluation demonstrating the effectiveness of the proposed lexicographic multi-objective approach.